 Do I need vitamin B6 supplements to lose weight?

-Certainly, we can get enough vitamin B6 from food.
-Even high doses of vitamin B6 from food won’t cause adverse effects.
-Healthy people who follow a well-balanced diet probably don’t need extra doses of vitamin B6 from supplements in order to burn more fat.
+Certainly, we can get more than enough vitamin B6 from food.
+Healthy people who follow a well-balanced diet don’t need extra doses of vitamin B6 from supplements for burning belly fat.

-In a case that you need to take vitamin B6 supplements, you shouldn’t exceed the maximum safe dose of vitamin B6.
+If you take vitamin B6 supplements, you shouldn’t exceed the maximum safe dose of vitamin B6, though.
 Only, in cases of medical treatment, your physician may prescribe you higher dosages.